-There is an elevator aka lift which was out of order when I was there.
+There is an elevator, aka lift, which was out of order when I was there.
 I’m told it is usually out of order except when they do special tours for disabled people, in which case it miraculously starts working again.
 (Perhaps someone who has had experience with this can say more?)
 In any case, the elevator only goes up to the next-to-highest level, where the souvenir shop is, not directly up to the top.

 My photos in this post are from 2011 and 2012.
-I revised the text in 2017.
+I revised the text in 2017 and 2022.

 See also: Views from the Arch of Triumph and It used to be even worse.